nicholas-fong/GeoJSON-to-gpx/README.md

 $python gpx2geo.py mygpx     (waypoint is mapped to Point; route and track are mapped to LineString)
 ```
 #### Notes
-- transforming GeoJSON Polygon to a single gpx waypoint is not an ideal strategy, but is good enough for casual use.
+- Transforming GeoJSON Polygon to a single gpx waypoint is not an ideal strategy, but is good enough for casual use.
-- there is no strictly defined placeholder for elevation in RFC 7946: "elevation MAY be included as an option".
+- There is no strictly defined placeholder for elevation in RFC 7946: "elevation MAY be included as an option".
 For example, BRouter adds elevation to ['geometry']['coordinates'][2], but gdal-ogr2ogr adds elevation to ['properties']['ele'].
 My design choice is to discard elevations for now to avoid inconsistencies and conflicts.
 It may be added in a later date.
-- to add elevation to gpx, use [gpx-add-SRTM-elevation](https://github.com/nicholas-fong/gpx-add-SRTM-elevation)
+- To add elevation to gpx, use [gpx-add-SRTM-elevation](https://github.com/nicholas-fong/gpx-add-SRTM-elevation)

 ### An ultra simple use case
 Download a city's Open Data database of drinking fountains as a GeoJSON file.